mporto1994/userCrudTypeorm/README.md

 -Docker Compose
 -Code Editor (VS Code was my choice)

-->Steps to run the project on a Linux environment:
+#Steps to run the project on a Linux environment:

 After downloading the project, navigate to the project folder and run the following command to install dependencies:
 `npm install`